lrupp/suse-online-update/README.md

 # suse-online-update

-This is a simple wrapper script around zypper or other system-management software for installing updates automatically which doesn't require any interaction.
+This is a simple wrapper script around zypper and other system-management software for installing updates automatically which doesn't require any interaction.